tmatofa/quickstart-eks-cdk-python/README.md

 3. Run `pip install --upgrade -r requirements.txt` to install the required Python bits of the CDK
 4. Run `export CDK_DEPLOY_REGION=ap-southeast-2` replacing ap-southeast-2 with your region of choice
 5. Run `export CDK_DEPLOY_ACCOUNT=123456789123` replacing 123456789123 with your AWS account number
-6. (Optional) If you want to make an existing IAM User or Role the cluster admin rather than creating a new one then edit `cluster-bootstrap/cdk.json` and comment out the curernt cluster_admin_role and uncomment the one beneath it and fill in the ARN of the User/Role you'd like there.
+6. (Optional) If you want to administer the cluster from an existing IAM User or Role the cluster admin rather than creating a new one you'll need to assume then edit `cluster-bootstrap/cdk.json` setting `create_new_cluster_admin_role` to "False" and then enter the ARN of the role to use in `existing_admin_role_arn`.
 7. (Only required the first time you use the CDK in this account) Run `cdk bootstrap` to create the S3 bucket where it puts the CDK puts its artifacts
 8. (Only required the first time ES in VPC mode is used in this account) Run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`
 9. Run `cdk deploy --require-approval never`

 ### Finish setup of Flux for GitOps deployment of gatekeeper-policies

-We've deployed Flux to deploy - and then keep in sync via GitOps - our default Gatekeeper policies and constraints.
+If you set `deploy_gatekeeper_policies` to "True" and point the `gatekeeper_policies_git_*` to point at your Fork of this repo then this deploys Flux to action these changes for you via GitOps.

 In order for that to work, though, we'll need to get the SSH key that Flux generated and add it to GitHub to give us the required access.

 fluxctl and the required access is set up on the Bastion - if you have deployed that: